Wonthaggi North East Precinct Structure Plan

 Between 2 November and 1 December 2020, the VPA undertook a targeted public consultation process for the Wonthaggi North East Precinct Structure Plan and the associated draft planning scheme amendment.

 Tranche 1 of the Wonthaggi North East PSP Standing Advisory Committee Hearing concluded on the 16th of April 2021 and addressed matters relating to strategic planning, road network planning, vegetation and bushfire hazard.
 The Committee submitted its Interim Report on the findings and recommendations on the Tranche 1 Hearing on 2 June 2021.
-In accordance with the Terms of Reference the VPA is required to release the report within 10 business days of its receipt (18 June 2021).
 To view the SAC’s report, refer to:

 - Wonthaggi North East PSP – Draft Bass Coast Planning Scheme Amendment C152basc Referral 3 – Tranche 1 – VPASAC Interim Report (PPV) June 2021 (PDF)